wenakita/sonicreddragon-docs/docs/diagrams/dragon_ecosystem_diagram.md

 ---
-sidebar_position: 2
+sidebar_position: 1
+title: Animated Ecosystem Diagrams
+description: Interactive visualizations of the Sonic Red Dragon ecosystem with animation controls
 ---

-# Architecture
+# Animated Ecosystem Diagrams

-The Sonic Red Dragon ecosystem is built on a modular, extensible architecture designed for cross-chain compatibility, security, and scalability.
+This page demonstrates our interactive ecosystem diagrams with animation controls.
+Click the Play button below each diagram to see the flow animation.

-## System Overview
+## System Architecture

-At a high level, the Sonic Red Dragon architecture consists of several interconnected components:
+The Sonic Red Dragon architecture consists of several interconnected components that work together to provide cross-chain functionality, governance, and the jackpot system:

 ```mermaid
 flowchart TD